-- This fake silver eagle is dull in appearance - The genuine silver eagle is a beautiful coin, resplendent with luster and with nice relief.
+The genuine silver eagle is a beautiful coin, resplendent with luster and with nice relief.
 This fake eagle, however, is dull and grayish looking, with almost no relief.

 The ring test produces a tinny-sounding dink.
 Definitely not the pure bell ring of silver.